-- As of January 25th, 2023, 38 individuals younger than 20 have died from COVID-19 in Virginia (Source). - CDC data shows that three out of every four kids in Virginia has had COVID-19 (Source). - Statewide rates for Virginia show that students have fallen behind on their routine school immunizations during the pandemic.
+- As of February 21st, 2023, 43 individuals younger than 20 have died from COVID-19 in Virginia (Source). - CDC data shows that three out of every four kids in Virginia has had COVID-19 (Source). - Statewide rates for Virginia show that students have fallen behind on their routine school immunizations during the pandemic.
 It is yet another grim reminder of how the pandemic has indirectly and directly impacted life for Virginians (Source; Source). - On July 14th, 2022, Governor Youngkin announced updated guidance on quarantine recommendations for people exposed to COVID-19.
-The revised guidance states that quarantine is no longer recommended for asymptomatic individuals who were exposed to COVID-19-infected individuals in K-12 schools, child care, and camp settings (Source). - This winter, students are facing a wave of flu-like symptoms, causing many absences in schools across the Commonwealth (Source; Source).
+The revised guidance states that quarantine is no longer recommended for asymptomatic individuals who were exposed to COVID-19-infected individuals in K-12 schools, child care, and camp settings (Source). - This winter, students faced more than one wave of flu-like symptoms, causing many absences in schools across the Commonwealth (Source; Source).